eshwen/phd-thesis/chapters/theory/figures/README.md

 There might be better ways to do it with `TikZ` directly in the LaTeX document, but I haven't so far been bothered to learn.

+## Higgs potential

+This is run with the script [higgs_potential.py](./higgs_potential.py).
+There are no arguments to give, so any changes must be implemented within the script.

 ## Semi-visible jets

 Just as with the dark matter abundance plot, I pulled these figures directly from the paper's arXiv link at <https://arxiv.org/abs/1707.05326>.
 Again, I downloaded the source, containing all the figures in pdf format.